As soon as we arrived at Mt. Koya, I was excited to begin exploring the temples and shrines of this sacred Buddhist site.

 The first thing that caught my eye was a small building, off by itself to the left of the main gate.
 This was the Kyozo, or scripture storehouse.
 The Kyozo was built separately from the main hall so that important documents would be safe in case of a fire.

 Next, I went back to the main gate to admire the woodwork and noticed another small building to the right of it.
 This was the Shoro, or bell tower.
 On first glance, I would not have guessed it was a bell tower, since it was a lot shorter than the bell towers I had seen in Europe.
 The Shoro has been designated a prefectural cultural property largely because of its unique construction.

 After getting to know some of the smaller buildings of the temple, I finally went to view the main building.
 The Great Hall is the first thing you see after you pass through the main gate, but it wasn’t what I thought was the most beautiful part of the building.
 For me, the Daigenkan stole the show.

 The Daigenkan is the main entrance to Kongobuji Temple.
 Much like the main gate, this entrance can only be used by Koyasan high officials, the Emperor and Imperial Family.

 Having spent a good deal of time looking at the outside of the temple, we finally made our way inside.

-The interior was pretty typical of a Japanese Buddhist temple.
+The interior was pretty typical of Japanese Buddhist temples.
 It had long hallways that circled around a large space, divided into smaller rooms by sliding doors.

 The sliding doors were anything but typical though.
 Each room had a different design showcasing paintings of cranes, willow trees, flowers and scenes from the four seasons.
 There even was a room where the walls were covered in gold leaf!
 While we really enjoyed admiring the paintings on the screens, I was disappointed that photos weren’t allowed (I hate that rule!)